iliasbartolini/privacy-seed.org/_pages/the-concept.md

 Privacy Seed is a reflection on our personal-and-digital identity boundaries.
 It is an exploration of our intimate spaces and their public digital shadows.

+> “Arguing that you don't care about  the right
+> to privacy because you have nothing to hide
+> is no different than saying you don't care about
+> free speech because you have nothing to say.”
+>                                           ― Edward Snowden